AustinBarrett2282/Elk_Stack_Deployment/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the ansible config file to the ELK VM
+- Copy configuration file from your ansible container to your ELK VM
 - Update the /etc/ansible/hosts file to include the IPs of the webservers and the ELK server
 - Run the playbook, and navigate to http://ELK.VM.PUB.IP:5601/app/kibana to check that the installation worked as expected.